Online Combinatorial Linear Optimization via a Frank-Wolfe-based Metarounding Algorithm: Related Work

 \section{Related Work}

 Previous work for this setting~\cite{fujita+:alt13} tries to solve the problem with a boosting-based approach designed based on SoftBoost~\cite{warmuth+:nips07}.
-The resulting algorithm named \code{MbB} (the shorthand for ``Metarounding-by-Boosting'') is guaranteed to terminate in $O\left( \frac{L^{2} \diamcomb}{\epsilon^{2}} \ln (Ln) \right)$ iterations, where $L$ is the maximal $L_{1}$-norm of the $\epsilon$-approximate solution, which is not known in advance.
-The parameter $L$ is used for the \code{MbB} algorithm, so they search for a proper $L$ by doubling; they need to run \code{MbB} for multiple $L$ until a proper $L$ is found.
-This drawback is crucial, but they showed the efficiency of \code{MbB} by numerical experiments against the ellipsoid method~\cite{carr+:jrsa02}.
+The resulting algorithm named \code{MbB} (the shorthand for ``Metarounding-by-Boosting'') is guaranteed to terminate in $O\left( M^{2} \diamcomb^{2} n^{2} \ln (n) / \epsilon^{2} \right)$ iterations, where $M$ is the input-dependent constant.
+They showed the efficiency of \code{MbB} by numerical experiments against the ellipsoid method~\cite{carr+:jrsa02}.
 There are two main advantages for \code{MbB}.
 The first is that \code{MbB} does not need to know the approximation ratio $\alpha$ a priori.
 The other is that the iteration bound for \code{MbB} does not depend on the iteration $T$ of online algorithms.
 Previous works take $O(\ln T)$~\cite{garber:mor20} to $O(T)$~\cite{carr+:jrsa02} iterations for every round of online combinatorial optimization, where $T$ is the number of total rounds for the online algorithm.